About the Tribal Capacity Building Program

 Program Funding & Eligibility

 The individual award amount is between $350,000 and $420,000, distributed over a three-year grant term.
 The total program award amount is $5 million.
 This is a competitive grant program.
-Applications will open in May 2026 and close August 2026.
-In May 2026, SGC will begin hosting workshops and regular office hours to assist Tribes in applying to the program.

 The program funds staff salaries and activities that advance Tribes’ climate- and housing-related work.
 Activities may include planning, securing funding for, and implementing housing projects and related efforts to advance climate mitigation, adaptation, and resilience.